eric-wang184/athena-123/README.md

 Idea from talater/annyang.
 Their github is https://github.com/TalAter/annyang.

 ## Introduction
 I started off wanting to do a speech identification project, using an API to figure out how to combine that with facial recognition on Iphones.
-However, I soon realized it was too complex to implement on my own personal laptop, so I switched the project to a speech recognition website.
+However, I soon realized it was a massive library that were too time consuming and were too out of my scope for my technical abilities for me to put on my own personal laptop, so I switched the project to a speech recognition website.
 Using web dev and design and using my own commands, I turned the website more into a personal "Siri".

 ## Research
 I first started with research different speech recognition APIs that I could implement on my laptop to run speech.
 I tried implementing Kaldi, alphacep, and even cmusphinx, but they were way to complicated to integrate onto my laptop.
 I then shifted my lens on a different project.
 The new project was using one of the APIs to have a speech recognition based website that will allow a user to run commands.
 Although the algorithm for the speech recognition software was already written, I still had to write my own code and commands to get the website to its final result.